 Tahini, the oily sesame seed paste typical of Middle Eastern cuisine, is one of the ingredients that is never missing in my pantry.
 Not only is it essential for recipes that I love, hummus and baba ganoush, but it is also unexpectedly useful as an alternative vegetable oil in baked goods like brownies and carrot cake.

-For some time now I have been thinking about using tahini to prepare cookies; in Israel, some shortbread similar to sableè cookies are made with tahini (perhaps you saw the ones in the book Jerusalemby Yotam Ottolenghi), but I was looking for something healthier, ideally vegan and gluten-free, to give to friends for the Jewish holiday of Purim, which falls next weekend.
+For some time now I have been thinking about using tahini to prepare cookies; in Israel, people make some sort of shortbread cookies with tahini (perhaps you saw the ones in the book Jerusalem by Yotam Ottolenghi), but I was looking for something healthier, ideally vegan and gluten-free, to give to friends for the Jewish holiday of Purim, which falls next weekend.
 I made a couple of attempts and… snap, these perfect honey and tahini cookies came out of the oven!

 During the Jewish holiday of Purim, we recall the story of Esther, a very courageous Jewish woman who married Ahasuerus, King of Persia, and that of Mordecai, Esther’s uncle, a pious and virtuous Jew.